Kitware/CMake/Help/variable/CMAKE_CONFIGURATION_TYPES.rst

 defaults on most platforms, but can be extended to provide other build types.

+This variable is initialized by the first :command:`project` or :command:`enable_language` command called in a project when a new build tree is first created.
+The default value is generator-specific.

 See :variable:`CMAKE_BUILD_TYPE` for specifying the configuration with single-config generators.